UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

   * Polymorphism (duck typing gives you this)
   * Inheritance

-Are the big ones.
+are the big ones.

 You will need to understand OO
 ------------------------------

-- It's a good idea for a lot of problems
+- It's a good idea for a lot of problems.

-- You'll need to work with OO packages
+- You'll need to work with OO packages.

-(Much of the standard library is object oriented)
+(Much of the standard library is object oriented).

 If not OO Design, then what?
 ----------------------------

 I like to take an incremental design approach:

-You start with your specification -- what your program has to **Do**
+You start with your specification -- what your program has to **do**

 Then you start to create the data structures you need and the functions you need to manipulate that data.